 It's a shame to look for a plant-based food and to have to call it “almost vegan,” but for me it is a step forward.
 So far Enzo has tried the Royal Canin version and loves it, and it gets his animal consumption to almost zero.
 And some day there will be other options.

-By the way, you can analyze any ingredient list to see if it's vegan, by looking up individual items.
-Or you can cut and paste into the search field on the website DoubleCheckVegan.com.
-All of the main ingredients, listed on each company website, come up vegan for both foods, but some of the minerals come up “maybe vegan.”
-Dicalcium phosphate, for example, is one ingredient, a mineral often used in pet foods, that is sometimes derived from rocks, sometimes from whey in milk.
+By the way, to see if a food is vegan, you can paste the ingredient list onto the website DoubleCheckVegan.com.
+All of the main ingredients, listed on each food’s company website, come up vegan for both foods, but some of the minerals come up “maybe vegan.”
+Dicalcium phosphate, for example, is a mineral often used in pet foods, that is sometimes derived from rocks, sometimes from whey in milk.

 Not All Vegan Dog Foods are Healthy